line/armeria/site/src/sphinx/advanced-structured-logging.rst

 .. note::

     The reason why we used the static method is that the :api:`ClientConnectionTimings` is stored using the attribute.
-If you want to know more about it, please refer to :ref:`advanced-custom-attribute`.
+See :ref:`advanced-custom-attribute` for more information.

 Set ``serializationFormat`` and ``requestContent`` early if possible
 --------------------------------------------------------------------